How To Organize and Prepare Web site Content

-This phase of getting your content ready for a new website will save you and your team a lot of time and avoid headaches.
+This first phase to prepare website content and getting it ready properly will save you and your team a lot of time and avoid headaches.
 With your content ready, the site will launch on schedule and ready to bring in new business.

 Here are 3 Top Tips for Content Management: Collaborate, Organize, and Review